 One of RapidWeaver’s most significant selling points is its drag-and-drop functionality.
 Want to add an image?
 Just drag it in.
 Need a new page?
 You can create it in a couple of clicks.
 Users often create beautiful designs without any coding skills.
 The templates available are stylish and professional, giving you a solid foundation right out of the box.

-RapidWeaver does allow you to publish your site to various hosts, but keep in mind the once-off cost for the software.
-You pay upfront and avoid ongoing fees found with other platforms.
+RapidWeaver does allow you to publish your site to various hosts, but keep in mind the one-time cost for the software.
+You pay upfront and avoid the ongoing fees found with other platforms.
 Plus, using Auto Page Rank with your RapidWeaver site can aid in tracking your SEO performance and keeping your designs attractive and visible to your audience.

 Check out these links: WordPress, RapidWeaver, and SEO Best Practices.